What is Think College?

 Think College provides resources, technical assistance and training related to college options for students with intellectual disability, and manages the only national listing of college programs for students with intellectual disability in the United States.

-We are dedicated to developing, expanding, and improving inclusive higher education options for people with intellectual disability.
 With a commitment to equity and excellence, Think College supports evidence-based and student-centered research and practice by generating and sharing knowledge, guiding institutional change, informing public policy, and engaging with students, professionals and families.

 Think College Fact Sheet (downloadable PDF)

 We conduct and extend our work through several specific projects, described below.

 National Coordinating Center for Transition and Postsecondary Programs for Students with Intellectual Disability (TPSID) (2010-2025)